 How does iBuying work?

-While iBuying can alleviate many of the headaches of selling a home, such as coughing up extra money to make repairs or having the deal fall through at the last minute, these companies buy the homes quickly for a significant discount from the estimated market value, DeFranco says.
+While iBuying can alleviate many of the headaches of selling a home — such as coughing up extra money to make repairs or having the deal fall through at the last minute — these companies buy the homes quickly for a significant discount from the estimated market value, explains Ralph DeFranco, former global chief economist at Arch Capital Services, a White Plains, New York-based financial services company.

 In exchange, homeowners receive flexible move-out dates and avoid dealing with frequent home showings.